Have you ever experienced theft, vandalism, or other crime on your construction site?

 Putting up signs saying that security cameras are protecting the construction site makes people less likely to break in.

-Install signs on the construction site security gates, around the perimeter, and inside the site.
+Install signs on the construction site gates, around the perimeter, and inside the site.

 Make sure the message can be seen from a far distance and in the dark.